 Why Is Legal Representation So Important?

 The rise in divorce cases in Oklahoma City is made more complicated by the fact that the court systems in the United States have slowed to a crawl when it comes to processing active cases due to public health concerns.
 Many courthouses are closed to the public until further notice and must carefully address their cases in a structured way that maintains active lockdown policies and social distancing guidance from federal and state authorities.

 Divorce rates are increasing while it is already difficult for local court systems to process the divorce cases they already have.
 This is leading to a backlog of divorce petitions and proceedings, and many people in Oklahoma City and beyond are facing financial uncertainty due to their divorce proceedings lingering in legal limbo due to COVID-19.

 Finding the right Oklahoma City divorce lawyer sooner rather than later means a better chance at moving ahead in the queue when it comes to the court’s handling of your case.
 The longer you delay in filing your divorce petition, the greater the risk will be of your case becoming lost in the backlog of new petitions while the courthouse attempts to resolve their active caseloads.
-If you suspect that your marriage may be coming to an end or if you are certain you are heading for divorce, reach out to an experienced Oklahoma City divorce attorney as soon as possible to start reviewing your legal options.
+If you suspect that your marriage may be coming to an end or if you are certain you are heading for divorce, reach out to an experienced Oklahoma City family law attorney as soon as possible to start reviewing your legal options.